scottr131/docs/hyperconverged-cluster/incus-hyperconverged-cluster.md

 %wheel ALL=(ALL:ALL) NOPASSWD: ALL
 ```

+The rest of this document assumes you are logged in as a regular user (clusteradm) and will run root commands with sudo.

 ### Startup Scripts

 I have created a set of startup scripts and configuration files for the various pieces of software used here.
 There aren't currently included with my SlackBuilds packages, so install them from GitHub now.
 I have more scripts on GitHub than we need here, so I'll only copy the ones needed.
 Make sure the scripts aren't set executable because most of the services are not configured yet.

 ```sh